mlswg/mls-protocol/draft-ietf-mls-protocol.md

 When parsing a SenderData struct as part of message decryption, the recipient MUST verify that the sender field represents an occupied leaf in the ratchet tree.
-In particular, the sender index value MUST be less than the number of leaves in the tree.

 # Group Creation